 Note that you can also access the cleanup list in Tricent directly from your mobile device.
 This makes reviewing your shared files a lot easier if you access the notification email on your phone or tablet.

 You can learn more about the Tricent browser app by clicking right here.

 Is that really it?

 We have now taken you through the basics of using Tricent, and, yes, it's that simple.

 Remember that if you prefer not to take action, that's totally fine.
-Tricent will run in the background to ensure that you are in a good place compliance-wise.
+Tricent will run in the background to ensure that files don't remain shared forever.